Amazon Prime Deals

 Capacity

 Depending on how much coffee you’ll want to grind at a time, the grinder’s capacity is worth considering.
 A larger manual grinder will usually allow you to grind enough coffee for your needs.
 With that said, if you’re looking for a compact travel grinder, expect to sacrifice capacity in favor of portability.
+Then again, at least you won’t be using pre ground coffee!

-Grind Consistency
+Grind Quality

-There’s just no getting around it, using an uneven grind will result in either under- or over-extracted coffee.
+There’s just no getting around it: using an uneven grind will result in either under- or over-extracted coffee.
 That’s why you should aim to buy a grinder that’ll provide a uniform grind size for your preferred brew method.

 Versatility